Preview Changes will not be visible to customers until published.

 Toggle to on (green) to enable:

 1. Also, decide if you want the workflow to have a Total Engagement Fee (TEF).
-This means there will be a set limit for the Advisor to charge for the entirety of the Engagement.
-They can split that amount in different invoices or in a few subscription invoices, but the total would be the entire engagement total.
+This means there will be a set limit for the Advisor to charge for the life of the Engagement.
+They can split that amount into different invoices or into a few subscription invoices, but the total would be the entire engagement total.

 6. If using an eSignature integration (recommended), select which templates will be available for use with this specific Engagement workflow.